nickserv/danamccurdy.com/_posts/2017-06-05-mother-monkey.md

 I have an angry monkey
 careening through my mind,
 shouting judgements
-from a forest of prejudices,
-excited and incensed
-by the slightest stimuli.
+from a forest of preconceptions, excited and incensed by the slightest stimuli.